 Despite this, major inefficiencies are remaining in how we leverage what is available.
 In Europe’s agricultural sector – the largest producer of residual biomass – around half of this is currently wasted.
 In addition, much that is used finds its way to low- and mid-value applications such as biofuels, biomethane, composts, animal feed, platform chemicals and polymers.
 In part, this is because the feedstock is challenging to upcycle to higher-value products due to its varied and variable makeup, supply fluctuations, presenting a challenge also technologically.

-The PHENOLEXA project aims to develop a benign, efficient and environmentally friendly biorefinery process to address this challenge.
+The PHENOLEXA project aims to develop a benign, efficient, and environmentally friendly biorefinery process to address this challenge.
 By focusing on specific agricultural waste streams that are not currently fully exploited for high-value bioactive compounds.
-It will use a novel biological and physical feedstock pre-treatment followed by benign extraction using novel green solvents and subcritical water, maximising efficiency and preserving the desired qualities of the polyphenols.
-The ultimate goal is to see these used in pharmaceutical, nutraceutical and cosmeceutical products.
+It will use a novel biological and physical feedstock pre-treatment followed by benign extraction using novel green solvents and subcritical water, maximising efficiency, and preserving the desired qualities of the polyphenols.
+Different final product prototypes will be realized to employ these natural bioactive compounds in pharmaceutical, nutraceutical and cosmeceutical products.